jefferyforbes/swe-solutions/swe2/mod2/basicAuth/java/solution/credentials-inDB/README.md

 # Overview
 This sample demonstrates how to secure an API using Basic Auth.

+In this sample, the login credentials are stored in a database (username=admin password=secret)

 Please note that the code is not production ready, it exists to demonstrate concepts.

 ## Building this application into IntelliJ